 This could be the start to building a writing habit that could save you from many sleepless nights and unnecessary troubles.
 If you find that you struggle with reading more than writing, go ahead and try tracking your reading habits instead.
 Experience and explore how tracking and visualization can impact you, both consciously and unconsciously.

 Best,

-Najmeh (she/her/hers), from your Learning Development & Success team!
+Aldean Ellis (he/him), from your Learning Development & Success team!